Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 For a more advanced configuration have a look at this Gist: https://gist.github.com/719014

-**Note** For installations on OSX Server if you wish to use Apache built into OSX Server, use Server Admin to create a site on port 443.
+**OSX Server Note** If you wish to use Apache built into OSX Server, use Server Admin to create a site on port 443.
 A file should be created in the directory `/etc/apache2/sites/` with a name like "000X_any_443_domain.com.conf".
 The above proxy settings will allow you to continue to use your existing web services alongside the Diaspora installation.